gee842/lyrica/README.md

 # lyrica
-node based app to grab lyrics from genius api
+Node based api to grab lyrics from the Genius API

 ## setup
 Get a GeniusAPI access token